TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-newtree-ssis-ir-management-general-start-stop.md

 * The ADF Portal can be used to check the result of Azure SSIS IR start and there is detail error message shows on the ADF portal.
 The start result can also be retrieved via Azure powershell command.

-## Common solution
+## **Recommended Steps**

-* Get the error code in the error message and then search the [troubleshoot document](https://docs.microsoft.com/azure/data-factory/ssis-integration-runtime-management-troubleshoot) of the error code and find the detail cause and solution.
+* Get the error code in the error message and then search the [troubleshoot document](https://docs.microsoft.com/azure/data-factory/ssis-integration-runtime-management-troubleshoot) of the error code and find the detail cause and solution

-## Common errors, causes, and solution
+### Common errors, causes, and solutions

 The common error will be Azure SQL Server or Managed Instance related.